Rueckert-Hartman College for Health Professions

 Pre-education and post-education were both collected in 4 week periods in a total of 7 data collection sessions; two of these data collection sessions occurred on weekend days.
 Observations were made up to 3 times per 12 hour shift on each baby.
 Education and training on both the use of this product and proper developmental positioning was provided to the nursing staff for one month via the Occupational Competency Index, the unit’s current preferred mode of education.
 Staff was also provided with 4 baby dolls positioned in SnuggleUp™ wraps per manufacturer guidelines to facilitate tactile learning.

 Though the data showed that there was not statistically significant change in position prior to and following education, there was data that showed that there was an improvement in positioning infants correctly, with the correct size of SnuggleUp™ with no extra blanket for infants who are 33 – 34 6/7 weeks gestation at birth.
 There were also correlations between the increased gestational age at collection and the decrease in use of extra blankets in the SnuggleUp™ Wraps.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Jesina, Dalacy K., "Comparison of Neonates’ Positions in SnuggleUp™ Wraps Prior to and Following Education" (2019).
-All Regis University Theses.
+Regis University Student Publications (comprehensive collection).
 944.